emnh/rts/README.md

  - Configurable (or at least listable) keyboard controls
  - Export/import terrain as JSON
  - Terraforming (like [Worldmonger](http://www.babylonjs.com/Scenes/Worldmonger/index.html))
- - Select more than unit with ctrl or shift
+ - Select more than one unit with ctrl or shift
  - Move selected unit according to its move speed
   - Target
   - Waypoint queue